 This guide was created by UA Librarians Mary Feeney, Yvonne Mery, and Nicole Pagowsky.

-“Fake news websites (also referred to as hoax news) deliberately publish hoaxes, propaganda, and disinformation — using social media to drive web traffic and amplify their effect" Wikipedia.
-Fake news websites are not merely news organizations that are biased in their reporting, nor are they tabloid news or satirical news.
+“Fake news websites (also referred to as hoax news) deliberately publish hoaxes, propaganda, and disinformation — using social media to drive web traffic and amplify their effect."
+(Wikipedia) Fake news websites are not merely news organizations that are biased in their reporting, nor are they tabloid news or satirical news.

-While a news source may be found in a reliable database, it is still important to critically evaluate the information.
+While a news source may come from a reliable database, it is still important to critically evaluate the content.
 Peer-review and other forms of checks and balances make it more difficult for false information to get through, but these are not perfect systems.